Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO

 \section{Introduction}

-Reinforcement learning from human feedback (RLHF, \citet{Christiano2017DeepRL,Ziegler2019FineTuningLM}) is an important paradigm improving the natural language understanding and generation capabilities of large language models (LLMs).
+Reinforcement learning from human feedback (RLHF, \citet{Christiano2017DeepRL,Ziegler2019FineTuningLM}) is an important method for improving the natural language understanding and generation capabilities of large language models (LLMs).
 The core idea of RLHF is to utilize pair-wise comparison between responses from human annotators, as directly collecting absolute reward signals is hard.
 There are two stages in RLHF: the reward modeling stage and the policy optimization stage.
 The reward modeling stage assumes human preferences follow the Bradley-Terry (BT) model \citep{BTmodel}, allowing a prompt-response pair to be assigned a scalar reward.
 Thus, a reward model $r_\phi$ could be trained using negative log-likelihood loss function from human preferences.
 In the policy optimization stage, the base LM is ``online'' fine-tuned with RL algorithms such as proximal policy optimization~(PPO, \citet{schulman2017proximal}), based on $r_\phi$ under a Kullback-Leibler~(KL) divergence-regularized bandit setting.
 And the key assumption behind this two-stage pipeline is the \emph{realizability} of the ground-truth reward.

-The above RLHF paradigm falls inside a broader problem, preference-based policy learning~\citep{Wirth2017ASO}.
-Another popular algorithm in this area is direct preference optimization~(DPO, \citet{rafailov2023direct}), which utilizes the closed-form solution (assuming \emph{realizability} as well) for the policy optimization stage to bypass the reward modeling stage and directly fine-tune the base LM as a policy model $\pi_\theta$ using the preference dataset.
+The above two-stage RLHF approach falls inside a broader problem, preference-based policy learning~\citep{Wirth2017ASO}.
+Another popular algorithm in this area is direct preference optimization~(DPO, \citet{rafailov2023direct})\footnote{Although DPO is sometimes also viewed as a form of RLHF, throughout this paper we use RLHF to refer specifically to the two-stage RLHF approach described above.}, which utilizes the closed-form solution (assuming \emph{realizability} as well) for the policy optimization stage to bypass the reward modeling stage and directly fine-tune the base LM as a policy model $\pi_\theta$ using the preference dataset.
 Due to its inherent supervised learning (offline and RL-free) nature, DPO training is more stable than RLHF.
 And its iterative online version~\citep{guo2024direct,dong2024rlhf} has been shown to have better convergence rates \citep{shi2025the}, and milder coverage conditions~\citep{song2024importanceonlinedataunderstanding,xiong2024iterative}, than vanilla DPO.
 The key assumption behind DPO's design is the \emph{realizability} of the closed-form solution of the optimal policy.